The scope of dental professionals' practice

 - Am I indemnified/practice covered to carry out this task or treatment?

-Scope of Practice guidance review
+Review of the Scope of Practice guidance

 Examining the findings of our research

-In February 2021, representatives from key stakeholder organisations joined us on virtual workshops to discuss options for updating and modernising our Scope of Practice guidance.
+Following the research, in February 2021, representatives from key stakeholder organisations joined us on virtual workshops to discuss options for updating and modernising our Scope of Practice guidance.
 Together, we explored the issues practitioners encounter when using the guidance and looked at the potential different options for presenting the scope of practice of the dental team, with a focus on options that will deliver improvements to the current format and content of the guidance.

 Building on the valuable feedback we received, and with an aim of modernising the guidance, in June and August of 2021, we held a series of virtual workshops with dental professionals and stakeholder organisations to help us develop the structure and content for each of the dental professions’ scope of practice.
 The stakeholders included dental professionals, professional associations, indemnity providers, and those with experience in dental education.